The college basketball season is nearing a crescendo and that means NCAA March Madness is almost upon us!

 Best sites to bet on March Madness

 The main players in states that have recently legalized sports gambling aren’t the brick-and-mortar establishments.
 DraftKings Sportsbook, FanDuel Sportsbook, BetStarsNJ, and 888sport make it easy for residents in any of the seven states mentioned above to place bets before or during live sporting events.

 Some of these sites are likely to offer large brackets for customers to enter once Selection Sunday approaches.
 Regardless, they will all offer live odds on all March Madness games and the opportunity to place individual bets on:

 These sites will also offer NCAA “Futures” bets, i.e. the opportunity to pick the winner of the tournament prior to the first round and between each subsequent round.

-These odds will be updated during the upcoming weeks, so make sure to check our board frequently to monitor which teams are getting value in terms of their odds.
-As the regular season draws towards a conclusion, Duke is an overwhelming favorite.
+These odds will be updated during the upcoming weeks, so make sure to check the odds frequently to monitor which teams are offering value.

-Five things to consider before placing your March Madness bets
+5 things to consider before making March Madness bets

 These games draw some of the highest ratings of any sporting events each year and will have tons of action on both sides.
 Here are some things to consider when placing bets on March Madness games, or building your brackets: